mlc-ai/web-llm/README.md

             mkdir -p dist/models
             ln -s your_model_path dist/models/model_name
             ```
-    * Optimize and build model to webgpu backend and export the executable to disk in the WebAssembly file format
+    * Optimize and build model to webgpu backend and export the executable to disk in the WebAssembly file format.

         ```shell
         python3 build.py --target webgpu